ykal/ros-assignment/README.md

         ./scripts/turtle_server.py
     ```

-#For Question #5 thier is client node and server node.
+#For Question #5
+Thier is client node and server node.
 Start the Server node first , then start the client node and
 give arguments of integers separeted by space.

+Example
 ```
     rosrun check_prime_client.py 4 5 6
 ```

+Nodes are found in
 ```
     - ./scripts/check_prime_client.py
     - ./scripts/check_prime_server.py
 ```

-N.B -   I didn't finish the other 1 question.
-I will submit it ASA possible.